-NDEBUG #define - if set at build time, will cause additional low-level logging information to be output to stdout for pbs_server and pbs_mom daemons.
+NDEBUG #define - if set at build time, will cause additional low-level logging information to be output to stdout for pbs\server and pbs\mom daemons.

-tracejob reporting tool - can be used to collect and report logging and accounting information for specific jobs (for more information, see Using "tracejob" to Locate Job Failures on page 133).
+tracejob reporting tool - can be used to collect and report logging and accounting information for specific jobs (See Using "tracejob" to Locate Job Failures on page 155) for more information.

-PBSLOGLEVEL and PBSCOREDUMP must be added to the \$PBSHOME/pbs environment file, not just the current environment.
-To set these variables, add a line to the pbs_environment file as either "variable=value" or just "variable".
+● PBSLOGLEVEL and PBSCOREDUMP must be added to the \$PBSHOME/pbs environment file, not just the current environment.
+To set these variables, add a line to the pbs environment file as either "variable=value" or just "variable".
 In the case of "variable=value", the environment variable is set up as the value specified.
 In the case of "variable", the environment variable is set based upon its value in the current environment.